cespare/reflex/README.md

 # Reflex

 Reflex is a small tool to watch a directory and rerun a command when certain files change.
+It's great for automatically running compile/lint/test tasks and for reloading your application when the code changes.

 ## TL;DR